xiaoxianyu-office/mm/skills/effects/particlering.md

 **Description:**

-Creates a line of particles from the caster to the targeted entity or location.
+Creates a ring of particles around the targeted entity or location.
 Extension of the [Particle Effect](/skills/effects/particles).

 A list of particle types can be found [here](/skills/effects/particles/types).